KQM-git/TCL/characters/geo/gorou.md

 ### Heedless of the Wind and Weather

 After using **Juuga: Forward Unto Victory**, all nearby party members' DEF is increased by 25% for 12s.

+* The DEF increase of **Heedless of the Wind and Weather** only scales off of the base defense stat.
 {% endtab %}

 {% tab title="Ascension 4" %}